Don Weaver: “When I’m Swimming or Cycling or Playing Basketball, I Often Forget I’m No Longer in My 20s”

 Don’s favorite fruits are apricots, nectarines, peaches, cherries, oranges, pears, mangos, melons, papayas, rollinia, avocados, jackfruit, canistel, atemoya, sapote, lychees and durian.
 Topping his list of vegetables are lettuce, spinach, kale, collards, peas, green beans, carrots, cauliflower, bok choy and cucumber, which is a nonsweet fruit but often classified as a vegetable.
 This list comes with a caveat, and this is based on Don’s decades of experience growing fruits and vegetables on organic soils of greater mineral richness compared with average soils.
 These soils grow food “far superior in flavor,” he said.
 Because of this experience, he suggests not judging a fruit or vegetable strictly by one or a few samples.

-Don’s intake of overt fats come from avocados and the freshest organic nuts and seeds he can find, preferably in their shells, such as almonds, walnuts, pistachios, macadamia nuts and pecans along with sunflower, pumpkin and hemp seeds.
+Don’s intake of overt fats come from avocados and the freshest organic nuts and seeds he can find, preferably in their shells, such as almonds, walnuts, pistachios, macadamia nuts and pecans along with sunflower seeds, pumpkin seeds and hemp seeds.
 He sprouts seeds such as lentils, mungs, sunflower and green peas, primarily in the fall-to-spring period.
 Occasionally, he drizzles a little hemp seed oil or flaxseed soil over his salads.

 On an average day of eating for Don, he might make an orange-apple-carrot-beet-celery juice in the morning, adding in any green powders and supplements he’s experimenting with or using for nutrient “insurance.”
 A few hours afterward or when hungry, he eats fresh fruit as monomeals “until full but not stuffed,” he said.
 When he’s hungry again, he might have a smoothie with dates, bananas and water and sometimes hemp seeds and chlorella and greens.